 In the morning we drive to Ulverstone where we meet our friends and boats from yesterday.
 This time we row their home waters of the Leven.
 Lovely landscape and lots of bird life – we will keep our eye out for the local Sea Eagle that often shows up for rowers.
 As always the rowing is followed by a tasting lunch, before we drive on to Launceston.
 We have an afternoon appointment at North Esk Rowing Club to prepare our next boats for our Tamar River mini-tour.
 And enjoy a drink in the Members Bar of the new clubhouse before we check into our hotel.
 Dinner on your own tonight.

 To catch the rising tide that will carry us along the Tamar, we will leave Launceston early in the morning and drive to Lagoon Beach at Low Head.
 This is the mouth of the Tamar, where it empties into Bass Strait, which separates Tasmania from the mainland.
 Our morning row passes Georgetown and enters the vineyard clad hills of the Tamar Valley, the island’s premier wine producing area.
 We will pass under the elegant Batman Bridge to arrive at Paper Beach at Swan Point.
-A well-earned lunch before we head for a relaxing afternoon at our hotel in the vineyards.
+A well-earned lunch before we head for a relaxing afternoon at our hotel in the vineyard country.